-LIT 420: Seminar for English Majors (3)
+LIT 420: Seminar for English Majors

 This course involves the intensive study of a literary topic selected by the instructor.
 It requires intensive reading and research as well as report writing and presentation of research in a cooperative seminar format.
 The course is open only to English majors or to non-majors nominated by the English faculty.
 Students may take LIT 420 more than once, providing the topic is different.
-Prerequisites: LIT 112, LIT 203, LIT 204, and CMP 311.
-Offered Alternate Years.
-(UG)
+Prerequisites: LIT 101, LIT 203, LIT 204, and CMP 217.
+This course fulfills the Research and Presentation requirement for English majors.